AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/access.md

 >[!IMPORTANT]
 >
 >The [!DNL Site-Wide Analysis Tool] role resource (permission) is **not** auto-assigned.
-It MUST be activated for the user role and the role individually assigned to each user account in the [!DNL Admin].
+It MUST be activated for the user role and the role individually assigned to each user account in the [!UICONTROL Admin].

 For the custom role needing [!DNL Site-Wide Analysis Tool] access, do the following: